 bp acquired Castrol in 2000 and expanded the Wayne facility to keep up with the growth of the business.
 Today, it represents the largest concentration of bp workers, about 180, anywhere in the eastern United States.
 Across New Jersey, bp employees and contractors provide research, testing, marketing and retail services for Castrol products.

 With a robust retail presence, bp’s Helios logo remains a familiar sight for New Jersey motorists.
 We are also a major provider of fuel to the New York/New Jersey metropolitan region, owning a 25% interest in New Jersey’s Carteret terminal through a joint venture with Kinder Morgan, which operates the terminal.

-For more than a century, Castrol has pioneered innovative technologies that can be used in extreme environments — from the deepest oceans on Earth to the surface of Mars.
-In May 2018, NASA once again turned to Castrol lubricants to support its latest mission, the Mars InSight lander, currently studying what’s below the Red Planet’s surface, running smoothly.
+For more than a century, Castrol has pioneered innovative technologies that can be used in extreme environments — from Earth’s deepest oceans to the surface of Mars.
+In May 2018, NASA once again turned to Castrol’s Braycoteline to keep its Mars InSight lander, currently studying what’s below the Red Planet’s surface, running smoothly.

-In addition to their day jobs, BP and Castrol employees volunteer time and donate funds to provide meals, clothing and support to a food bank and homeless shelter called Eva’s Village, which is located in nearby Paterson.
-Elsewhere in Paterson, Castrol donates valuable equipment to St. Joseph’s Regional Medical Center.
+bp and Castrol employees volunteer time and donate funds to provide meals, clothing and support to Eva’s Village, a food bank and homeless shelter in Paterson, New Jersey.
+Castrol also donates valuable equipment to Paterson’s St. Joseph’s Regional Medical Center.

-BP also has a longstanding partnership with Princeton University’s Carbon Mitigation Initiative (CMI).
-Since 2000, BP’s support for the CMI program has helped top scientists explore strategies for addressing global climate change.
-The program has grown to include more than 60 researchers actively engaged in national and international discussions of how to reduce emissions.
+bp also has a longstanding partnership with Princeton University’s Carbon Mitigation Initiative (CMI).
+Since 2000, bp’s support for the CMI program has helped scientists explore strategies for addressing climate change.
+The program now includes dozens of researchers actively engaged in international discussions on reducing emissions.